 - Your special spices.
 If you’re a cumin or curry addict, you can be almost certain they won’t be in your cupboard — so bring small packets of your best seasonings with you.
 Or perhaps you don’t like using spices that are already opened, another good reason to bring along your personal spices.

 - Specialist foods.
 Do you munch protein bars?
 Special handmade candies?
 Marmite or vegemite?
 Most rentals will carry the basic staples like oil, salt, sugar and whatever previous guests left behind.
 But if you’re yearning for that special something, you’d better bring it with you.
 And if you don’t want to use staples others have already opened, then all the more reason for bringing your own.

 - Your food.
 That’s right — your groceries, your pasta, your fruit, your things to eat.
 I’m not suggesting you bring these with you but you’ll definitely have to buy them once you arrive (unless you just want that kitchen to gather dust).
 Here’s your chance to visit local markets or supermarkets and pick up some of that luscious cheese or amazing bread or local fruit.
 While your hostess might leave a few munchies for your enjoyment and as a hospitable gesture, your food will be on you.

 - Your favorite utensil.
 I’m silly about this — I have a favorite fork.
 If you need a specific utensil to cook a specific dish, bring that along.
 (Remember to be careful if you’re traveling carry-on only — you’ll have to leave your set of kitchen knives at home…)

 Often, hosts work hard to provide their guests with amenities.
 In my Nairobi Airbnb, I could have stayed packed because so many delightful products were provided.
-But that's not the norm, and you should come prepared.
+But that’s not the norm, and you should come prepared with your own Airbnb bathroom checklist.